ChaseRichardsonGit/TheButler/README.md

             Known Bugs / Issues
             PERSONAS ON WEB
             Fix username-input text color to Black - 2/22/23 - 11:45AM

-            It doesn't answer the first question right on Web.
+            It doesn't answer the first question right on Web. - Solved/not fixed - First message not saving to DB

             /Commands out of the butler
             Weather is borked.
             userInfo/calc/cost/clear into utils.